2020-29 | June 2022

 A Simple Framework to Monitor Inflation

 This paper proposes a simple framework to help monitor and understand movements in PCE inflation in real time.
 The approach is to decompose inflation using simple categorical-level regressions or systems of equations.
 The estimates are then used to group categories into components of PCE inflation.
 I review some applications of the methodology, and show how it can help explain inflation dynamics over recent episodes.
 The methodology shows that inflation remained low in the mid-2010s primarily because of factors unrelated to aggregate economic conditions.
 I also apply the methodology to the Covid-19 pandemic.
-The decomposition reveals that a majority of the drop in core PCE inflation after the onset of the pandemic was attributable to an initial strong decline in consumer demand, which more recently has rebounded somewhat.
+The decomposition reveals that a majority of elevated inflation in core PCE inflation in the 2021 2022 period was due to "Covid-sensitive" categories, that is, those categories where prices and quantities moved the most at the onset of the pandemic.
+Finally, I show how the methodology can be applied in a dynamic fashion, labeling categories as either supply- or demand-driven by month.
+This decomposition allows one to assess the extent to which supply and demand factors are impacting inflation.